gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 problem.
 The method relies on the key assumption that forecasts from a group are generally more accurate than those from individuals.
 The aim of the
 Delphi method is to construct consensus forecasts from a group of experts in a structured iterative manner.
 A facilitator is appointed in order to implement and manage the process.
 The Delphi method generally involves the following stages:
+1. A panel of experts is assembled.
+2. Forecasting tasks/challenges are set and distributed to the experts.
+3. Experts return initial forecasts and justificatons.
+These are compiled and summarized in order to provide feedback.
+4. Feedback is provided to the experts, who now review their forecasts in light of the feedback.
+This step may be iterated until a satisfactory level of consensus is reached.
+5. The final forecasts are constructed by aggregating the experts' forecasts.